jomarcardoso/brazilian-super-hero/README.md

 His uncontrolled energy now is straight like an aura, in other words as angel.
 When he got the hammer, the energy went through it and in the first moment it was unstable in the the head of the hammer and deformed it, but soon he stabilized the energy and restored the weapon shape.
 The noise out loud would scare any common human.

 The superb of the invaders for easily defeat the human race again, made us trusting to put all collected in the same huge ship.
 But like Rafa always said, "the fight ends when none of your enemies are left standing".
 That act was a small mistake in as almost perfect plan of the enemy to loot the planet and leave unharmed.
 They had never experienced the fury of the prince o princes after lost everything and blame himself for it.

+## additional: future technologies

+**snickers/trainers:** people run and ride their bikes instead of wait a shared transport.
+The government forbid you to drive your own vehicle, because it's dangerous and disturb the auto traffic.